 Getting more account holders is good.
-Getting more transactional, younger account holders who will generate stable income for your institution for years to come is better.
+Getting more engaged account holders who will generate stable income for your institution for years to come is better (especially when they can bring in $2 in loans for every $1 in deposits).
 Consumer segmentation can help you identify and target the people you’d most like to attract.

 For example, when designing campaigns for our clients, Kasasa targets account holder profiles based on interest and behavioral attributes from consumer studies to target the right consumers, who are also the most likely to convert.

 2. Finetune your channel mix.

 Multi-channel, seasonally tailored marketing performs 58% better than digital-only campaigns for the financial services industry.
 To market successfully, you must be on the right channels for your goals and desired audience.
 Digital display, streaming audio, social media, and email are all effective digital channels that meet consumers where they spend the bulk of their time — online.

 Direct mail, physical collateral sent directly to consumers’ mailboxes, is one of the longest-standing and most reliable forms of marketing, especially when generating brand awareness.

 Paid search can help you capitalize on the search traffic created by these digital channels or direct mail by making sure your institution appears at the top of Google search pages for terms like “reward checking account.”

 Incorporating the seasons into your ads offers a great opportunity to create an emotional connection with consumers.
 Make sure you tailor the imagery and messaging in your collateral to match the specific season.